The Hood (Thunderbirds): Remake series

-In the CGI 2015 series, the Hood is portrayed as having been secretly after International Rescue for some time, but his existence was apparently more of a rumour and theory rather than confirmed knowledge as far as the Tracy brothers are concerned.
-He is confirmed to be Kayo's uncle, but only Jeff and Grandma Tracy were aware of her ties to the Hood.
-It is also suggested that the Hood is responsible for Jeff Tracy's disappearance and possible demise, as Jeff was apparently investigating reports of the Hood before his ship vanished, with Lady Penelope having identified seven different aliases of the Hood before Jeff vanished and the trail went cold.
-Unlike the original series, the Hood uses holographic projections for his disguises as opposed to conventional means such as masks.
+The Hood has been observing International Rescue for some time, although the Tracy family had no positive proof of his existence.
+He is Kayo Kyrano's uncle, but initially only Jeff and Grandma Tracy know this.
+It is suggested that The Hood is responsible for Jeff's disappearance and possible death, as Jeff was apparently investigating reports of The Hood before his spacecraft vanished.
+Unlike in the original series, The Hood uses holographic projections to disguise himself instead of masks and costumes.

-In the first-season finale, "Legacy", the Hood manages to infiltrate Tracy Island and seize control of the Thunderbirds.
-He also reveals to the Tracy brothers that he is Kayo's uncle and claims she is working for him to undermine their trust in her.
-However, Kayo tricks him into seizing nearby Mateo Island instead of Tracy Island, and Thunderbirds 1, 2, and 5 destroy his ship before he can escape.
-The season ends with his capture by the Global Defence Force, but the second season sees him escape from prison mid-season with the assistance of the Mechanic.
+In the Series 1 finale, The Hood infiltrates Tracy Island and takes control of the Thunderbirds.
+He tries to undermine the Tracy brothers' trust in Kayo by disclosing their blood relation and claiming that she is working for him.
+However, Kayo tricks him into seizing nearby Mateo Island instead of Tracy Island, and Thunderbirds 1, 2, and 5 destroy his aircraft before he can escape.
+The series ends with his capture by the Global Defence Force.